 Fluvastatin, which is produced by Novartis and sold under the name Lescol or Lescol XL, was first approved by the FDA in 1993.
 Lescol is one of the milder statin drugs, and can be combined with therapeutic lifestyle changes (such as a low-fat diet or increased exercise) to lower LDL cholesterol levels.
 It is available in capsule form or in extended-release tablet to be take orally once or twice a day at night.
 More on fluvastatin.
 (CAS number is 93957-54-1.)

-Lovastatin, which is prescribed under the names Mevacor, Advicor or Altoprev and manufactured by Merck and Co., was first approved in 1987.
+Lovastatin, which is prescribed under the names Mevacor, Advicor or Altoprev was first approved in 1987.
 It is derived from Aspergillus terreus, and is used in tandem with diet changes (particularly the restriction of fat and cholesterol intake) in order to reduce amounts of cholesterol and other fatty substances in the blood.
-Mevacor is prescribed as either a normal tablet or an extended-release tablet to be taken orally once or twice a day with meals.
+Lovastatin is prescribed as either a normal tablet or an extended-release tablet to be taken orally once or twice a day with meals.
 Meals should low-cholesterol and low-fat, and large amounts of grapefruit juice (more than one quart a day) should be avoided while taking Mevacor.
 More on lovastatin and mevacor.
 (CAS number is 75330-75-5.)

 Pitavastatin, sold under the brand name Livalo, was approved by the FDA in August 2009.
 It is marketed in the US by Eli Lilly.
 (CAS number is 147526-32-7.)
 It has been used in Japan since 2003 and is made by the Japanese company Kowa.
 The company claims pitavastatin is less liable to interactions with other drugs than competing statins.
 More on pitavastatin.

-One way to classify statins is by their manufacture.
+One way to classify statins is by how they are manufactured.
 Some are derived from micro-organisms through biotechnology.
-These are called fermentation-dericed or Type 1.
+These are called fermentation-derived or Type 1.

 Others are made through chemical synthesis (no living organisms involved).
 These are synthetic, or Type 2 statins.
-It is common for pharmaceuticals to be made throgh fermentation and through chemical synthesis.
+It is common for pharmaceuticals to be made through fermentation or through chemical synthesis.

 |Fermentation||Type 1||lovastatin, simvastatin, pravastatin, pitavastatin|